-Once the BIR has been established, and a reasonable quantity of 'training' data been coded (at least five relevant records should be identified) then the priority screening can begin.
+Once the BIR has been established and a reasonable quantity of 'training' data been coded (at least six relevant records and six irrelevant records should be identified), the priority screening can begin.

 There are three operations to complete before reviewers click 'begin screening' and begin to plough through records.